Why employees quit: 11 evidence-based reasons

 The relationship with a direct line manager is critical to several employee success factors including productivity, morale and engagement.
 But a breakdown of that relationship, for whatever reason, can lead to mistrust, anxiety and job dissatisfaction.
 A more recent study released this year by CareerAddict of 1,000 workers, found that 79% would consider bad leadership as a factor in deciding to quit.
 Four in ten went so far as to say they would return to their old job if their former boss was replaced.

-This survey of 2,000 employees by recruitment firm Hays discovered almost half are looking for a new job – and corporate culture was the main reason.
+A survey of 2,000 employees by recruitment firm Hays discovered almost half are looking for a new job – and corporate culture was the main reason.

 Hays US president Dan Rodriguez perfectly summarised why this is, saying of the results that: “Workers today expect more than just a paycheck from their jobs, and they are willing to compromise on base salary to find the right fit.